Reranking partisan animosity in algorithmic social media feeds alters affective polarization: Interventions

-Finally, depending on the participant's exposure group, we apply the relevant intervention and return the modified feed to the browser, potentially with the in-feed survey.
+Finally, depending on the participant's exposure group, we apply the relevant intervention and return the modified feed to the browser, potentially with an in-feed survey.
 Each in-feed survey contained a slider for participants to respond using a 0--100 scale on the feeling thermometer.
-The design required two control conditions since the Reduced Exposure intervention placed the in-feed survey instrument where downranked content had previously been, and the Increased Exposure intervention placed the in-feed assessment instrument where upranked content would have been inserted.
+The design required two control conditions since the Reduced Exposure intervention placed the in-feed survey instrument where down-ranked content had previously been, and the Increased Exposure intervention placed the in-feed assessment instrument where up-ranked content would have been inserted.

-\subsubsection{Reduced Exposure feed}
+\subsubsection{Reduced Exposure Feed}

 Participants in the treatment condition of the Reduced Exposure group receive a feed with less AAPA content.
 This is achieved by penalizing these posts and moving them to a lower position in the feed.
 Once the relevant posts have been scored, we proceed as follows.
 First, we select one random AAPA item and flag the next position as the potential location for the in-feed survey.
-Then, if the participant is currently in the treatment condition, we downrank all the problematic posts.
+Then, if the participant is currently in the treatment condition, we down-rank all AAPA posts.
 If the participant is in the control condition, we return the feed with the original ranking.
-The penalization offset for downranked posts depends on their score (position × score × 10) to ensure that posts with higher scores require more effort to become visible in the feed.
-Our implementation does not remove the posts, and the participants can read the downranked content by scrolling down the feed in a continuous session.
-This implementation ensures that the selection logic for the survey position is equivalent for the two experimental conditions, differing only in the downranking of the problematic posts for the treatment group.
+The penalization offset for down-ranked posts depends on their score (position × score × 10) to ensure that posts with higher scores require more effort to be viewed in the feed.
+Our implementation does not remove the posts, and the participants can read the down-ranked content by scrolling down the feed in a continuous session.
+This implementation ensures that the selection logic for the survey position is equivalent for the two experimental conditions, differing only in the down-ranking of AAPA posts for the treatment group.
 Finally, the in-feed survey is injected in the assigned position if the current feed load is selected for inserting the survey.
-If the current feed does not contain any problematic posts, there is no intervention, and we do not add any surveys.
-The effect of the intervention is visible in \Figref{fig:seen_by_day_reduced}.
+If the current feed does not contain any AAPA posts, there is no intervention, and we do not add any surveys.

-\subsubsection{Increased Exposure feed}
+\subsubsection{Increased Exposure Feed}